chelodoz/todo-api-golang/README.md

 If you're have not encountered Go before, you should visit this website <a target="_blank" href="https://golang.org/doc/install">here</a>

-After installing Go , you should run the following commands to experience this project
+After installing Go , you should run the following commands to experience this project notes

-## Start server and run the code
-cd todo-api-golang/cmd/todo
-go run main.go
+## Environment
+The `app.env.example` file is provided in the config directory to provide development environment variables change it to `app.env` to make it work

+## Run
+To run the code, you will need docker and docker-compose installed on your machine.
+In the project root, run `docker compose --env-file ./config/app.env up`.

-or F5 in vs code as the launch.json has a default configuration
+You can run it manually without docker `cd todo-api-golang/cmd/todo` and run `go run main.go` Use F5 keyword in vscode to debug it locally as the launch.json has a default configuration

 After that, you have a RESTful API that is running at `http://127.0.0.1:8080`.
 It provides us following endpoints
-  - `GET api/v1/todos` : it provides us the list of all todos in memory
+  - `GET api/v1/notes` : it provides us the list of all notes
-  - `POST api/v1/todos` : it allows the user create a new todo.
+  - `POST api/v1/notes` : it allows the user create a new todo.
 It saves the todo info into mongo db  database and attached data like that:
     - ```JSON
       {
           "name": "Go to the bank",
           "description":"schedule an appointment to the bank",
       }
       ```
-  - `GET /api/v1/todos/{todoId}` : it allows the user to retrieve a todo information of a specific id
+  - `GET /api/v1/notes/{noteId}` : it allows the user to retrieve a note information of a specific id
-  - `PATCH /api/v1/todos/{todoId}` : it allows the user to update a todo of a specific id
+  - `PATCH /api/v1/notes/{noteId}` : it allows the user to update a note of a specific id
     - ```JSON
       {
           "name": "Go shopping",
           "description":"buy groceries for the week",
       }
   - `GET /api/v1/swagger/` : access the swagger ui to see the api documentation
+  - `GET /api/v1/health` : return a 200 status with a Healthy response

 ## Project Layout